 We have come together as a group of people who share a vision for Wynstones’ future and a deep belief in the school’s potential.
-We want to share and develop our vision with you as we plan the journey towards reopening Wynstones this September.
+We want to share and develop our vision with you as we plan the journey towards reopening Wynstones.

 The school’s mission statement should reflect its purpose, what we most value, and our ambitions for students and alumni.
 We have set this out as follows: